HarkerGameDev/TheGame/README.md

 ## Running on mac
 * Somehow managed to fix the god-awful Mac issues based on [this link](https://github.com/mono/MonoGame/issues/3790#issuecomment-128841617)

+## A note about mac
+* As of the current version of the mono framework, monogame on mac cannot read the generic file types like spritefonts that the windows version uses.
+This means that when any content is added to the game, a built .xnb file must be added to the mac content folder.
+I understand this is ugly, and I hate just as much as the next person, but as of right now that is all we can do.

 ## Adding content
 * Make a change
 * *TEST IT*